Drinking and Boating Laws in Canada

 Enjoying a drink onboard is possible, but only if you follow the rules.
 Otherwise, the consequences can be dire.

 Boating in Canada involves being responsible.
-Always keep your proof of competency and boat compliance notice on board, and make sure you know the law
+Always keep your proof of competency and boat compliance notice on board, and make sure you understand the Canadian boating laws

-Take our safe boating exam online today and get your Canadian boating license in as little as one day.
+Take our safe boating course online today and get your Canadian boating license in as little as one day.

 Get your card today